-7.8 MOORING
+7.9 MOORING

-- While alongside, the ships mooring lines shall be continuously monitored and tended to by the vessel's crew. - At no time shall the mooring lines be slack or allow undue movement of the vessel. - If the vessel requires additional lines to be placed in order to maintain position, the Master (or designate) shall contact the ship's agent to arrange for a lines crew. - In the event of an emergency, the vessel may be permitted to use its crew to place additional mooring lines on the bollards in agreement with SJPA personnel.
+- While alongside, the ships mooring lines shall be continuously monitored and tended to by the vessel's crew. - At no time shall the mooring lines be slack or allow undue movement of the vessel. - All vessels must ensure there is at least 1 fire wire rigged forward or aft while docked. - If the vessel requires additional lines to be placed in order to maintain position, the Master (or designate) shall contact the ship's agent to arrange for a lines crew. - In the event of an emergency, the vessel may be permitted to use its crew to place additional mooring lines on the bollards in agreement with SJPA personnel.
 During an emergency situation, the ship may also be permitted to use its bow and stern thruster propulsion systems for assistance. - If SJPA determine movement of the ship is unsafe, the ship will be notified immediately to rectify the situation as soon as possible. - Under no circumstances shall singling up of lines for departure be permitted while the gangway(s) remain attached to the vessel.
 Only once the gangway(s) have been confirmed clear of the vessel, can the unmooring operation commence, and the lines be singled up. - Vessels/Agents shall employ line crew prior to vessel arrival. - Under no circumstances shall a gangway be deployed without adequate mooring lines in place.